TagRAG: Tag-guided Hierarchical Knowledge Graph Retrieval-Augmented Generation: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval} is a framework that enhances the output of language models by retrieving relevant documents from an external knowledge source and conditioning the generation process on both the input query and the retrieved content, enabling more informed and factually grounded responses~\cite{fan2024survey}.
-For Large Language Models (LLMs), RAG has become the most important technology to help them land effectively in the fields of medicine~\cite{zhao2025medrag}, law~\cite{wiratunga2024cbr}, finance~\cite{barry2025graphrag}, etc.
+Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval} is a framework that enhances the output of language models by retrieving relevant documents from an external knowledge source and conditioning the generation process on both the input query and the retrieved content, enabling more informed and factually grounded responses~\cite{fan2024survey, chen2025comrag}.
+For Large Language Models (LLMs), RAG has become the most important technology to help them land effectively in the fields of medicine~\cite{zhao2025medrag}, law~\cite{wiratunga2024cbr}, finance~\cite{barry2025graphrag}, education~\cite{lan2025survey}, etc. However, conventional RAG approaches typically rely on unstructured text retrieval, which often fails to capture the intricate semantic relationships required for complex reasoning~\cite{liang2024aligning}, thereby motivating the integration of graph-based question answering~\cite{tao2024finqa} to better leverage structured knowledge~\cite{zhu2025graph}.

 The emergence of GraphRAG~\cite{edge2024local} solves this problem by extracting entities from documents, dividing knowledge communities, and generating community summaries, thereby refining global information.
 The new paradigm of introducing knowledge summarization into RAG at the graph level makes it realistic for LLMs to generate responses from a global view.
 However, GraphRAG still suffers from the drawbacks of inefficient information extraction and expensive resource calls.
 To solve these problems, some methods, such as LightRAG~\cite{guo2024lightrag} and KET-RAG~\cite{huang2025ket}, simplify the knowledge graph structure, avoiding complicated community divisions and reducing construction costs significantly.
-Besides, for improving the efficiency of inference, methods like MiniRAG~\cite{fan2025minirag} and FG-RAG~\cite{hong2025fg} retrieve relevant subgraphs to generate query-aware fine-grained answers.
+Besides, for improving the efficiency of inference, methods like MiniRAG~\cite{fan2025minirag}, FG-RAG~\cite{hong2025fg} and LeanRAG~\cite{zhang2026leanrag} retrieve relevant subgraphs to generate query-aware fine-grained answers.
 However, these approaches are divorced from a global perspective.
 Although it is possible to inject the intrinsic knowledge of LLMs into the entity in the process of building the graph, it is difficult to compensate for the comprehensive understanding of the complete resource library.

 Based on the above issues, we revisit GraphRAG and present the following two research questions.

 \begin{itemize} \item \textbf{(RQ1) How to enhance the global knowledge graph representation and reasoning with low resource consumption?} Existing Graph RAG methods heavily rely on large-scale LLMs (e.g., GPT-4o~\cite{hurst2024gpt}) to handle construction, retrieval, and generation, hindering migration to smaller models due to limited capacity.
 These high-intensity model calls also incur substantial resource costs and constrain deployment flexibility.
 Therefore, decoupling LLMs' end-to-end dominance becomes essential for practical and scalable applications. \item \textbf{(RQ2) How to achieve robust and efficient knowledge increment for large-scale Graph RAG?} GraphRAG employs a bottom-up construction paradigm that involves entity/relationship extraction followed by community summary generation.
 However, this architecture struggles with incremental updates, requiring costly full-graph reconstruction.
 Consequently, it is crucial to develop an efficient incremental construction mechanism that minimizes overhead and integrates seamlessly with existing knowledge structures. \end{itemize}